Yangxi-Yu/Eco395m-Army-Ants/README.md

 * According to the exist conclusion, this project intends to provide some useful advice for those economic students who has the willingness to seek data related career.

 ## Instructions
+### 0. Instructions
+Run `pip install -r requirements.txt`
-### 2. Data Scrape and Clean
+### 1. Data Scrape and Clean
+#### Step 1.
+Get Searched Job List HTML
-Run ```python3 code/get_searched_job_html.py``` and enter position, location, date range, sort to scrape the job list html in the indeed website.
-In this project, please enter following parameters:
+Run `python3 code/get_searched_job_html.py` and enter position, location, date range, sort to scrape the job list html in the [indeed](https://www.indeed.com/jobs?q=data%20analyst&l=Austin) website.
+In this project, here are all the files that need to be generated in this step:

 |Generate Files|Parameters Entered|
 |--------------|------------------|